LINDELY, Novel, published 11 October by Gutkind

 The Call plays at Göteborg Stadsteater, April 2018

-The play is translated to Swedish by Nils Gredeby.
-The staging is directed by Sisela Lindblom.
-Players: Carina Boberg, Fredrik Evers, Johan Hafezi, Lisa Lindgren, Victor Ståhl Segerhagen and Kim Theodoridou Bergquist.
-Read more about the staging at Göteborgs Stadsteater.
+Translated to Swedish by Nils Gredeby.
+Directed by Sisela Lindblom.
+Featuring Carina Boberg, Fredrik Evers, Johan Hafezi, Lisa Lindgren, Victor Ståhl Segerhagen and Kim Theodoridou Bergquist.

 Pietà staged at Heddadagene in Oslo, June 2017